Josiah4191/python-collection-tool/README.md

 - From the project root
   - **Windows PowerShell:** $env:PYTHONPATH="src"; python -m collectors_tool.app
   - **macOS/Linux:** PYTHONPATH=src python -m collectors_tool.app

-## Notes
-This was my first Python project, built as a learning exercise.
-It is not polished, and the structure could be improved significantly (imports, path handling, UI design, database logic, etc.).

 ## Possible Improvements
 - I spent too much time learning Tkinter and trying to make the interface “look nice,” which came at the expense of core functionality.
 That made the project harder to manage overall.